Frida7771/Frida7771/README.md

 ## 👩‍💻 About Me
 - Software Engineer with experience in backend and full-stack development
-- Strong in Go, Python, Java, and TypeScript
+- Strong in Go, Python, Java, and JavaScript
 - Interested in backend engineering, data platforms, and AI-powered applications
 - Diverse Background with Computer Science & Math & Economics
 - Piano player for over 15 years